A-06 Certified

 }

-SURVEY A-04 identified the frequencyFactor division-by-zero as the root cause of the cash flow corruption the founding team had sensed but could not locate.
-One-time expenses stored frequencyFactor: 0.
-The existing code divided payment amounts by this value without a guard.
-The result was NaN, which propagated silently into every upstream total.
+SURVEY A-04 confirmed the frequencyFactor bug as the root cause of the cash flow corruption the founding team had sensed but could not locate (documented in full in Section 01).
 The survey also found the typed store name bug ('additionalProperties' vs db.additionalExpenses) and confirmed there was no unit test surface anywhere in the project.
-Zero.
 No tests meant the bugs had no mechanism for detection short of the founding team noticing that the numbers felt wrong — which they did, and which was correct.

 BUILD A-05 Pass 4 extracted normaliseToMonthly(amount, frequency) as the single source of truth for payment normalisation.
 The function handles six frequency types — Monthly, Bi-weekly, Weekly, Annual, Quarterly, Semi-monthly — and returns 0 explicitly for one-time expenses, eliminating the division-by-zero permanently. calculateLtv(totalBorrowed, marketValue) was extracted as a pure testable function with a guard returning 0 when market value is zero or less.
 Pass 5 built the test suite: 51 tests, 4 files, Vitest, fake-indexeddb.
 Tests covered normalisation across all six frequencies, LTV edge cases, export/import round-trip fidelity, and overview calculation correctness.
 All 51 passed before A-06 ran a single check.